A retail market study. Department stores in trouble.

 The specialty shops sit over by the side.
 In general, they are more toward women and straddle the middle of luxury-discount.
 That is, they are in competition with the department stores.

 Department stores are in predicament.
 They are so undifferentiated that there is no self-identification.
-They are not luxury.
-They are not discount.
-They are not specifically for men.
-They are not specifically for women.
+They’re not luxury and not discount.
+Not specifically for men and not specifically for women.

 Within the specialty shop space of the retail market, there is the same matrix and you’d find most in the middle, with a slight edge to the female side because most of fashion resides over there.